Needle Exchange Open Today

 There is evidence that needle exchanges can save money in the long run.
 A study by the National Institute on Drug Abuse found that needle exchanges reduced the cost of HIV treatment by $7 for every dollar spent on them.
 In addition, a study by the University of California found that needle exchanges reduced the cost of treating hepatitis C by $24 for every dollar spent on them.

-See also Clark County Needle Exchange
+See also Needle Exchange Knoxville Tn

 Needle exchanges can also help connect drug users with treatment options.
 A study by the Johns Hopkins Bloomberg School of Public Health found that needle exchanges increased the likelihood that drug users would enter treatment by 18 percent.